unixorn/tumult.plugin.zsh/README.md

 Tumult is an oh-my-zsh compatible plugin that adds OS X-specific functions and scripts to your ZSH environment.

 Tumult will check to see if you're running on OS X and not add aliases or inject its bin into your PATH if you aren't.
-This allows you to use the same plugin list in all your environments without polluting your `$path` with incompatible functions and scripts on your non-Mac machines.
+This allows you to use the same plugin list in all your environments without polluting your `$PATH` with incompatible functions and scripts on your non-Mac machines.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->